TristankMS/IIS-Junk/README.md

 Tries to work out what log files live where automatically, from IIS config.

-I suggest running without -RemoveOldLogFiles and -RemoveOldArchivedFiles   - at least until you're comfortable with how it works and handles retention.
+I suggest running _without_ -RemoveOldLogFiles and -RemoveOldArchivedFiles   - at least until you're comfortable with how it works and handles retention.
+And have backups of your archives if necessary.

+Designed to be run from a scheduled task each day.

 ## Get-CruftyWebFiles

-Scans IIS websites, apps and vdirs for crufty files, and evil cruft (eg config backups containing passwords).
+Scans IIS websites, apps and vdirs for _crufty_ files, and _evil cruft_ like config backups containing passwords.

-Produces .\Cruft.csv full of interesting and cryptic information, like word counts of "password" vs "pass"
+Produces .\Cruft.csv - full of interesting and cryptic information, like word counts of "password" vs "pass".

-Categorizes cruft with severity based on confidence of the word appearing.
+Categorizes cruft with _severity_ based on confidence of the word appearing being _evil_.
 May enhance later.

-Also identifies general sampleware based on names.
+Also identifies general _sampleware_ based on names.

 ### The Obligatory Rant

 _Cruft_ on a production web server is evil.
 It should not exist.

+Cruft could be _sampleware_, unused libraries, old versions of things, previous apps stored in "v2" folders, readme files, sample.txt files, demo files which come with the developer package the dev just unzipped into the web folder and never cleaned up.

-Do you have cruft?
-If you have cruft, you should work out where it is, and how to get rid of it, before something becomes crufty and important and kills you.
+**Do you have cruft?** If you do have cruft, you should work out where it is, and how to get rid of it, before something becomes crufty *and important* and kills you.

-Examples of Bad Cruft Which Might Kill You:
+#### Examples of Bad Cruft Which Might Kill You:
  - A web.config renamed to web.config.txt because there was already a .bak!
  - Or a saved web.config file that was edited in notepad... and maybe also the .bak... and they became .txt too
  - Or .xml files used for configuration information, but aren't .config files... they're .xml files... so...